usmonovshohruxmirzo/styled-console/README.md

 **Parameters**:

-- `text` (string): The message you want to log.
+- `text`: The message you want to log.
-- `styles` (object): An object where each key-value pair represents a CSS property and its value.
+- `styles`: An object where each key-value pair represents a CSS property and its value.
 The keys should be in camelCase, and they will be automatically converted to kebab-case.

 #### Example Usage